Improving Data Efficiency for LLM Reinforcement Fine-tuning Through Difficulty-targeted Online Data Selection and Rollout Replay: Method

+where $\Tilde{r}_{i,t}(\theta)=\frac{\pi_\theta(o_{i,t}|q,o_{i,<t})}{\pi_{\theta_{\text{behavior}}}(o_{i,t}|q,o_{i,<t})}$.
+By appropriately controlling the buffer size $C$, we empirically demonstrate that rollout replay improves sample efficiency while maintaining training stability.
 For each newly generated rollout, if the group average reward is neither 0 nor 1 (\textit{i.e.}, the sample yields a non-zero gradient signal), we store the question, its sampled rollouts, computed advantages, and policy probabilities into the buffer.
 When the buffer is full, the oldest samples are discarded.